i-rinat/libvdpau-va-gl/README.md

 Commands above should work for any Debian-based distro.
 Fedora names packages in a different way, so package installation step will look like:
-`sudo yum install cmake libvdpau-devel libva-devel glib2-devel mesa-libGL-devel mesa-libGLU-devel`.
+`sudo yum install cmake libva-devel glib2-devel mesa-libGL-devel mesa-libGLU-devel`.

 Run time configuration
 ======================